Thames Tributary Ravensbourne

 Barrows.
 In 1784 some of the barrows were opened.

 Golf club.
-First started under the prompting of James VI, Royal Blackheath Golf Club has since merged with the EItham Golf Club.
+First started under the prompting of James VI, Royal Blackheath Golf Club has since merged with the Eltham Golf Club.

 Rugby football began officially on Blackheath; Blackheath Rugby Club began there, the oldest in Britain.
 It now plays nearby at Rectory Fields.